CorvusPrudens/Corvassembly/docsrc/advanced/memory-mapping.rst

   :var write FLASH_DATA: Write to the FIFO buffer.
 This should be done before
     sending a write request.

-  :var FLASH_PAGE: Address of the page to be operated on (most significant 16 bits).
+  :var FLASH_PAGE: Address of the page to be operated on (most significant 16 bits of 24).

   :var write FLASH_STATUS‎: Status register for the module.
 Read, write, and erase
     requests are handles through this register.